 - Bake for 8 minutes for chewy cookies and for 10 minutes for crisp cookies.
 Please watch your cookies because all ovens are different.

-- Allow the cookies to cool on the cookie sheet for 5-10 minutes before carefully transferring to a wire rack to completely cool.
+- Allow the cookies to cool on the cookie sheet for 5-10 minutes before carefully transferring to a wire rack to finish cooling.

-- Allow the gingerbread cookies to completely cool before decorating Enjoy!.
+- Make sure the cookies are completely cool before decorating.
+Enjoy!

 Video